 - applications where up to 4 executors are applying

-- there is an original will available even if the person who died made up to 4 changes to that will (these changes are known as codicils)
+- there is an original will available even if the person who died made changes to that will (these changes are known as codicils)

 - the person who has died classed England and Wales as their permanent home or intended to return to England and Wales to live permanently.